 Who am I?

 But, for all the chilled attitude towards the birth and arrival, nothing prepared me for the confusing and emotional identity change I experienced when I became a mum.
-Before my daughter, I was a wife, a daughter, a friend and absolutely fully focused on my career (and studying for a degree in what little spare time I had), with my sense of success gained from doing good work and getting paid.
+Before my daughter, I was a wife, a daughter, a friend and absolutely fully career-focused (and studying for a degree in what limited spare time I had), with my sense of success gained from doing good work and getting paid.

-My life turned upside down as I dealt with the hormonal changes, the untimely and (mostly) unprompted bouts of tears and the complete muddle of how to adjust to this huge responsibility, as well as the loss of independence both in my ability to do things and to contribute financially to the home and our lifestyle – who was this person and what had she done with the fiercely independent Lauren??
+My life turned upside down as I dealt with the hormonal changes, the untimely and (mostly) unprompted bouts of tears (even happy tears!) and the complete muddle of how to adjust to this huge responsibility, as well as the loss of independence both in my ability to do things and to contribute financially to the home and our lifestyle – who was this person and what had she done with the fiercely-independent Lauren??

 Pretty much as soon as my daughter arrived, I was fielding questions on when I’d go back to my business.
 But, in truth, as soon as this bundle of loveliness arrived, my heart was with her.